siraben/website/_posts/2022-03-20-tree-sitter-linter.md

 languages' FFI.
 I've used only two to date, the Rust and the JavaScript bindings, and from my brief experience, the JavaScript bindings are much more usable.
-When using the Rust bindings the lifetime and mutability errors make abstraction more difficult, especially for a non-critical program such as a linter.
+When using the Rust bindings the lifetime and mutability restrictions make abstraction more difficult, especially for a non-critical program such as a linter.

 ## Tree-sitter queries